top of page

 Two-thirds of the therapeutic proteins used in the clinic today have sugar molecules, also known as N-glycans, attached to their surface.

-Kyron.bio is pioneering tomorrow's therapeutics using glycan engineering.
+kyron.bio is pioneering tomorrow's therapeutics using glycan engineering.

 We use an innovative cell line engineering approach combined with structure guided design of therapeutics to precision control glycosylation.